News APP

 Late Monday night, President Mohammed Shahabuddin asked all the political parties to normalise the law and order situation in the country and directed the armed forces to take stern measures to protect the lives and properties of the people and state assets.

-The educational institutions in the country were reopened on Tuesday following a long period of closure due to violence surrounding the student movement.
+The educational institutions were reopened on Tuesday following a long period of closure due to violence surrounding the student movement.
+However, the educational institutions in Dhaka saw low attendance, the Dhaka Tribune newspaper reported.

 "The institution is open, and some girls have come, but attendance is low.
-Attendance will increase in a couple of days," Mohammed Rahamot Ullah, principal of Kisholoy Girls' School and College in the Mohammadpur area of the capital, was quoted as saying by the paper.
+Attendance will increase in a couple of days," Md Rahamot Ullah, principal of Kisholoy Girls' School and College in the Mohammadpur area of the capital, was quoted as saying by the paper.

+Meanwhile, banners and festoons related to the mournful month of August were removed, and pictures of Hasina were taken down from various offices.
 Trouble had been steadily escalating since the government's announcement of the quota system in June this year.

 Get Rediff News in your Inbox: